Lucas749/Moorhuhn-Bot/README.md

 # Moorhuhn Bot
 The bot plays Moorhuhn by searching red pixels and using the k-Means-Algorithm to determine the positions of the birds.
 Parameters of kMeans, the pixel detection, and the actual playing algorithm were optimized in over 950 games.
 For score recognition, a neural network is used that was trained on hand labeled scores and timer values (top left in the game - labeling could be automized this way).
 However, accuracy is quite low due to insufficient training data.

-A video of the bot in action is linked in the picture below.
+A video of the bot in action is linked to the picture below.

 [![YT Link](https://github.com/Lucas749/Moorhuhn-Autoclicker/blob/master/README%20Pictures/Youtube%20Link.JPG)](https://www.youtube.com/watch?v=HsXdwFAUP_k)